kywbaek/pramp_questions/questions/word-count-engine/QUESTION.md

 _Word Count Engine_
 ===================

 Implement a document scanning function wordCountEngine, which receives a string document and returns a list of all unique words in it and their number of occurrences, sorted by the number of occurrences in a descending order.
-If two or more words have the same count, they should be sorted alphabetically (in an ascending order).
+If two or more words have the same count, they can be in random order.
 Assume that all letters are in english alphabet.
 You function should be case-insensitive, so for instance, the words “Perfect” and “perfect” should be considered the same word.

 The engine should strip out punctuation (even in the middle of a word) and use whitespaces to separate words.